cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

      - The log window now is amodal, resizable and the content is more well-arranged.
      - The version number now is 1.1 and it is shown in the title.
    - Fix for DESX/DESXL: Now the effective bit length is displayed in encryption and brute force dialogs.
-   - Fix for DESX/DESXL brute force analysis, which skipped keys when searching in the last 128 bit of the key (brute-force analysis ignores correctly the parity bit of the DES key for performance reasons; this can be done so only for the DES key part of the whole key).
+   - Fix for DESX/DESXL brute force analysis, which skipped keys when searching in the last 128 bit of the key (brute-force analysis ignores correctly the parity bit of the DES key for performance reasons;
+     this can be done so only for the DES key part of the whole key).
    - The result of the attack on the hash value of the electronic signature previously showed a wrong number of steps (always ca. 4.x*10^18).
    - Fixed a crash which happened when first defining within the text options as alphabet the capital letters plus the small umlauts, and then calling the Caesar cipher.
    - Fixed a bug when entering hex strings from the clipboard (now its inserted only at the marked places).
    - Switching between text and hex view does not loose the font selected for the text view of a document.
-   - Conflicts with the certificate serial number: So far serial number have been generated consecutively, and the serial number was not checked when a cert was imported into the key store.
+   - Conflicts with the certificate serial numbers: So far serial number have been generated consecutively, and the serial number was not checked when a cert was imported into the key store.
      This could involve using the wrong certificate when validating a message.
      Both are fixed: The serial numbers are no generated randomly and if a new certificate is to be imported, first it is checked whether its number is already generated.
 If so its rejected.
+   - The ciphertext-only analysis of XOR ciphertexts calculated a wrong key length despite the shown autocorrelation was correct.
+     Now the correct key length is shown and used.

 - For all DES based methods now the dialogs show both the effectively used key length and the key length which the user has to enter.

-- Many small improvements in the masks (user interface), e.g. elapsed-time dialog for the AKS test; text in about box can be marked and copied; time and number of found factors are shown at one in the factorization dialog.
+- Many small improvements in the masks (user interface), e.g. elapsed-time dialog for the AKS test; text in about box can be marked and copied; time and number of found factors are shown at one in the factorization dialog;
+  menu XOR in analysis of ciphertext-only changed to XOR / Vernam.xxxxx

 - External PDFs on the internet now can be opened directly within the online help.

 - All available 8 hash methods offered in the dialogs for:
   - Key generation from password (according to PKSC #5),